 The Fijian people have a strong sense of their own culture and customs and highly developed sense of honor.
 The locals are generally very friendly and welcoming.
 Within Fijian villages, tribal alliances are still intact and money does not play a significant role in their daily lives.
 Visitors are not always accustomed to the slow work pace (they call it “Fiji time”).
 Do not worry too much about this, just go with the flow!

 The Volunteer Center placements also have a 1 day orientation or you can choose to do a dedicated orientation week to get you familiar with the Fijian culture.
 Orientation is hosted in either Suva or Sigatoka depending on where you’ve chosen to stay.
 It begins on the first Monday morning of your volunteer program and includes an Introduction to Fiji, culture and customs, local excursions, cooking and art, rules and expectations, safety, introduction to the project and placement.
-Please note, this week is included in your total duration on the program.

 For home stay placements, arrival and departure airport transfers are included in the cost of your volunteer program for a pick-up from Nadi to the Nadi / Lautoka areas.
 Transportation to/from your home stay to the placement each day is generally your responsibility, however your home stay family will assist you and ensure you receive local rates for any costs involved.
 We’ll place you as close as possible to the placement to limit daily travel times.
 Expect between 5-30 min each way for a small local transport fee (approx $2 p/day).
 Travelling by bus in Fiji is an experience of it’s own! 🙂